Onglyza & Kombiglyze XR

 A review of three cardiovascular outcome studies showed a small risk of acute pancreatitis with DPP-4 inhibitors, such as Onglyza, as reported by Elsevier, a Dutch company that specializes in publishing scientific, technical and medical content.

 Post-marketing reports have linked Onglyza usage to acute pancreatitis, prompting the drug’s label to recommend close monitoring for signs of this condition.
 One study found that 0.2% of Onglyza users developed acute pancreatitis, compared to 0.1% of those who received a placebo.
-Notably, most Onglyza users and all placebo-treated participants had pre-existing risk factors for pancreatitis.
+Notably, most Onglyza users and all placebo-treated participants had preexisting risk factors for pancreatitis.

-“I look into their past medical history of pancreatic disease; also I inquire about gallstones and alcohol use,” McKinney said.
-“As a result, I enlighten individuals affected by this condition about its symptoms such as severe abdominal pain together with throwing up.”
+“I look into their past medical history of pancreatic disease.
+Also, I inquire about gallstones and alcohol use,” McKinney said.
+“As a result, I enlighten individuals affected by this condition about its symptoms, such as severe abdominal pain together with throwing up.”

-Arthralgia: Severe, Disabling Joint Pain and Onglyza
+Onglyza and Arthralgia: Severe, Disabling Joint Pain

 Doctors aren’t sure why this happens, but inflammation triggered by certain proteins in the body could be the cause.